 Things to Do

-You may not be able to get to the island by bike, but you can certainly bring one over on the ferry or rent one on the island.
-Cover even more ground on the island by bike to discover even more history here.
+You may not be able to get to the island by bike, but you can certainly bring one over on the Island Belle Sternwheeler, or rent one on the island.
+Cover even more ground on the island by bike to discover all the history here.

 Blennerhassett Island is a day-use park, but you’re never far from a campground in West Virginia.
 Try these nearby campgrounds:

 202 North Bend State Park Rd.

 Cairo, WV 26337

 Cheat Canyon Campground